cyrus-/typy/README.md

         "Hello, " + x + "!"
     print(greet("World"))
 ```
 To install `tydy`, you can just `pip install tydy`.
-Stick the code above into a file `hello.py` and run `python hello.py`.
-The whole thing is a library -- typechecking and compilation occurs "just-in-time" (once).
+Then, paste or type the code above into a file `hello.py` and run `python hello.py`.
+Typechecking and compilation occur "just-in-time" (i.e. once, then it's cached).

 Language Features
 -----------------